jvalegre/robert/README.md

 ## Recommended installation and update guide
 In a nutshell, ROBERT and its dependencies are installed/updated as follows:
-1. Install using conda-forge: `conda install -c conda-forge robert`
+1. Install using conda-forge (preferred): `conda install -c conda-forge robert`
+2. Install using pip: `pip install robert`
-2. Update to the latest version: `pip install robert --upgrade`
+3. Update to the latest version: `pip install robert --upgrade`

 ## Developers and help desk
 List of main developers and contact emails: